Frequently Asked Questions

 View course descriptions and materials for the ACCN program.

-We cannot guarantee job placement after the completion of the ACCN certificate; however, this program is recognized nationally and many employers prefer hiring nurses with knowledge in critical care or emergency nursing.
+We cannot guarantee job placement after completing the ACCN certificate; however, this program is recognized nationally, and many employers prefer hiring nurses with critical care or emergency nursing knowledge.

 The ACCN certificate is a post-diploma certificate that focuses on student-centred learning.
-Each instructor in this program is an expert in their area of practice and looks for opportunities to challenge all levels of students taking this program allowing you to deepen your current knowledge.
-The content is also based on best practice, and evidence-informed practice guidelines allowing even experienced nurses to continue to question and grow in their practice.
+Each instructor in this program is an expert in their area of practice and looks for opportunities to challenge all levels of students taking this program, allowing you to deepen your current knowledge.
+The content is also based on best practice and evidence-informed practice guidelines, allowing even experienced nurses to continue questioning and growing in their practice.
 Students currently working in an ER or ICU may be eligible to challenge the clinical practicum hours with a defined portfolio showcasing knowledge, skills and abilities.

-For some this is clear, for others there are many factors that inform this choice.
+For some, this is clear — for others, many factors inform this choice.

 Intensive care nurses work in an organized fashion with critically ill and injured patients requiring close monitoring for complex situations.
 They become experts at assessing and managing interconnected physiologic systems in a highly technical environment.

-We suggest you contact the course coordinators for both streams to find out more about each stream and make a decision that works best for you.
+We suggest you contact the course coordinators for both streams to learn more about each and decide what works best for you.

 No, you can only be registered in one stream at a time.
-If you wish to change streams the Instructional Assistant can assist you with this process.
+If you wish to change streams, the Instructional Assistant can assist you.